tiiedye/snake/README.md

 # snake
-a game of snake make in python
+a game of snake made in python